artidataio/cdk-cors-proxy/README.md

 While Amplify CLI has really speed up my sprints, It is also a hassle to maintain as it is not well documented.
 The Amplify CLI also seems to be dropped in the future version of AWS Amplify.
 This is my first project of AWS CDK.
-Hope that you find it useful :D.
+Hope that you find it useful :smile:.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.